 Fostering strong customer relationships

 Of course, social media also requires you to be social.
 This provides an opportunity to build strong relationships with your customers and foster greater customer loyalty.

 So, how do you do this?
 You must take a reactive and proactive approach.

-Listen out for people talking about you on social media.
+Listen out for people talking about you on other social media accounts.
 Respond to praise and complaints promptly and courteously, and aim to resolve any issues as quickly as possible.

 It’s even an opportunity to go the extra mile, just like Samsung did.
 A redditor (known only as Shane) shared an interaction he had when trying to get a free phone in exchange for the drawing of a dragon:

 The interaction went viral, and as a way to say thanks, Samsung sent Shane the phone he requested, with a twist: